Spreen

-Iván Raúl Buhajeruk (born 11 October 2000), better known as Spreen, is an Argentine streamer and YouTuber.
+Iván Raúl Buhajeruk Fernández (born 11 October 2000), better known as Spreen, is an Argentine streamer, YouTuber and exfootballer.

 Career

 Spreen began his online career in 2012, initially on YouTube and later expanding to Twitch.
 His content includes gaming, tutorials, and vlogs, with a focus on creating a community feel with his audience.

 In 2023, Spreen was nominated Content Creator of the Year, and surpassed streamers such as ElRubius and IlloJuan.
 As of July 2022, Spreen's Twitch channel had over 6,700 paid subscribers, and his YouTube channel had 4.4 million subscribers.

 On 22 September 2024, Spreen made the switch to the new streaming platform Kick.
 Spreen stated that the move was motivated by better financial terms, claiming he could earn in a single livestream on Kick what he previously made in a month on Twitch.

-Football Controversy
+Football controversy

 In November 2024, Spreen made his professional football debut as a striker for Deportivo Riestra, before being substituted after less than a minute, in their Argentine Primera División match against Velez Sarsfield in a 1–1 draw.
 The debut drew criticism in Argentine media, with Estudiantes de la Plata president Juan Sebastián Verón describing it as a "stunt" and a "lack of respect for football and footballers."
 Neither Spreen nor Deportivo Riestra issued a public comment at the time.
 Following the incident, the Argentine Football Association announced an ethics investigation, reportedly in connection with the circumstances of the match.